mozilla-services/socorro-stackwalk/README.md

    $ ./bin/generate_regression_data.py crashids.txt
    ```

+   This takes 30-40 minutes to run.

 4. Make the changes to the stackwalker you're making.

 5. Run regression tests on it again.
+Again, it takes 30-40 minutes to run.

 6. Compare timings and sizes.